What Is Aptitude Test In Job Interview

 How to Practice for Specific Test Types (Actionable Techniques)

-Numerical reasoning
+Numerical Reasoning

-Train on chart and table interpretation.
-Practice converting percentages, calculating proportional changes, and working with ratios under timed conditions.
-Develop quick estimation skills to rule out implausible answers.
+• Train on chart and table interpretation.
+Practice converting percentages, calculating proportional changes and working with ratios under timed conditions.

-Verbal reasoning
+Verbal Reasoning

-Practice reading passages and answering true/false/cannot say questions.
-The habit that produces accuracy is mapping each statement to explicit evidence in the passage rather than relying on outside knowledge or assumptions.
+• Habit: Map each statement to explicit evidence in the passage rather than relying on outside knowledge or assumptions.

-Technique: Create a small checklist for pattern elements—shape count, orientation, shading, position—then scan systematically across options.
+Technique: Create a small checklist for pattern-elements—shape count, orientation, shading, position—then scan systematically across options.

-Situational judgement (SJTs)
+Situational Judgement Tests (SJTs)

 Technique: Rank potential responses based on effectiveness and appropriateness, not personal preference.

-Exercises that involve proofreading, error detection, and data entry speed are best practiced with real spreadsheets and timed spot-the-difference exercises.
+• Exercises that involve proofreading, error detection and data-entry speed are best practiced with real spreadsheets and timed spot-the-difference exercises.

 Technique: Use two-pass checking: fast initial pass for obvious errors, then a slower verification pass for detail.